PyMySQL/mysqlclient/README.md

 ### Customize build (POSIX)

-mysqlclient uses `pkg-config --clfags --ldflags mysqlclient` by default for finding compiler/linker flags.
+mysqlclient uses `pkg-config --cflags --ldflags mysqlclient` by default for finding compiler/linker flags.

 You can use `MYSQLCLIENT_CFLAGS` and `MYSQLCLIENT_LDFLAGS` environment